Krowemoh/ScarletDME/README.md

 ## Zig Installation

-This project uses Zig v11.
+This project uses Zig v11 (Zig 12 is now released so will be updated.).

 Linux: